 The Group monitors its capital structure on the basis of a gearing ratio, which is calculated as a percentage of total liabilities over total assets.
-During 2021, the Group's strategy, which was unchanged from 2020, was to maintain the gearing ratio of no more than 50%.
+During 2022, the Group's strategy, which was unchanged from 2021, was to maintain the gearing ratio of no more than 50%.
 In order to maintain or adjust the ratio, the Group may adjust the amount of dividends paid to shareholders, issue new shares, return capital to shareholders, raise new debt financing or sell assets to reduce debt.
-The gearing ratio of the Group as at 31 March 2021 was 24% (2020: 22%).
+The gearing ratio of the Group as at 31 March 2022 was 35% (2021: 24%).

-Neither the Company nor any of its subsidiaries are subject to externally imposed capital requirements except for the covenants as disclosed in note 22(d).
+Neither the Company nor any of its subsidiaries are subject to externally imposed capital requirements except for the covenants as disclosed in note 22(e).